dasteihn/slurm-FFTW-perf-tester/README.md

 # slurm-FFTW-perf-tester

-This repo measures how fast the FFTW combined with MPI+threads calculates stuff on linux clusters using SLURM
+This test measures the FFTWs performance on Linux Clusters using SLURM

 It was run on the **Leibniz Rechenzentrum Clusters** in Germany, but should also work on other clusters supporting FFTW+MPI